ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-02-24-twitter-streaming-using-python.md

             return False
 ```

 - The method `on_status` is activated whenever a tweet has been heard.
-Its input is the variable `status`, which is "actually" the Tweet it heard plus the metadata.
+Its input is the variable `status`, which is the actual Tweet it heard plus the metadata.
 Here, `status` can be seen as an object with different parameters.
 For example, `status.text`is the actual tweet in UTF-8 encoding, `status.favorite_count` is the number of favorites the tweet has and so on.
 You can look for the different parameters [here](https://dev.twitter.com/overview/api/tweets).
 - The method `on_error` serves as an error handler for our listener.
-Sometimes, Error 420 are being sent in our listener because of some rate limits.
+Sometimes, Error 420 are being sent in our listener because of Twitter's rate limit policy.
 Whenever this kind of error arrives, it will prompt our listener to disconnect.

 As you can see, it is in the `on_status` method where we'll put all the manipulations required.
-This can include storing into the database among other things.
+This can include storing Tweets into the database and other things.
 As long as we hear something through the listener, `on_status` is executed and it does all the things we put into it.

-Our listener class, `StdOutListener()`, can then be used in order to stream tweets, in the same file (`scraper.py`), we write the following:
+Our listener class, `StdOutListener()`, can then be used in order to stream tweets.
+In the same file (`scraper.py`), we write the following:

 ```python
 from __future__ import absolute_import, print_function